• Home

 Launch a dev server, dashboard, webhook receiver, or small API.
 GhostlyShare detects it, shows the port, and offers a Start button.
 One click creates a public URL to open, copy, and share.

-Free to use No sign-in No account Windows plus Linux
+Free to use No sign-in No account Desktop and CLI

 Supported web stacks